0xdomrom/optimism-fe-poc/README.md

 ## Optimism FE PoC

-1) yarn install
+1) `yarn install`
-2) Clone and run optimism-integration in a separate window
+2) [Clone and run optimism-integration](https://github.com/ethereum-optimism/optimism-integration) in a separate terminal
 3) ~~run `yarn deploy` (this won't actually deploy)~~ somehow this broke in the last few hours...
-   When it works, add `src/contracts` to `frontend/.gitignore`
+   When it works, add `src/contracts` to `frontend/.gitignore` and remove from git
 4) run `pip3 install web3`
-5) run `python3 scripts/deploy.py`
+5) run `python3 scripts/deploy.py` (this will update the address in `frontend/contracts/contract-address.json automatically`)
-6) copy address from python3 deploy into `./frontend/src/contracts/contract-address.json`
-7) run `yarn fe:start`
+6) run `yarn fe:start`
-8) set up metamask to access L2
+7) set up metamask to access L2
    `endpoint: http://localhost:8454`
    `chain_id: 420`
-9) ???
+8) ???
-10) Profit
+9) Profit